Every renovation comes with a challenge or two. For this bathroom in Corrimal, that challenge was a compromised floor structure.

 The bathroom was completed within Steven’s budget of $30,000, with the additional skylight, drainage issues and structural issues adding just under $20,000 to the project cost.

 “The original estimation was based upon the concepts developed.
 The final cost was compiled after quotes were finalised and inclusions selected.
-The customers wanted to spend $30,000 on the bathroom, but then there were other things added onto the job during the concept stage”, tells the renovation specialist.
+The customers wanted to spend $30,000 on the bathroom, but then there were other things added onto the job during the concept stage”, tells the Renovation Consultant.

 The Refresh team provided a final result that was just what Steven wanted.
 He readily recommends Refresh Renovations to other homeowners.